MianReplicate/Gender-Acceptance/README.md

 ## Introduction 📜
 Topic of Gender is a mod that adds traits revolving around transphobia, cisphobia, and chasers to RimWorld. **It does not add transgender people on its own, you need a transgender mod for that, see later in the description**

-It also contains built in patches for mods such as Way Better Romance and Intimacy - A Lovin' Expansion.

 ## Additions ➕
 - Cisphobia and Transphobia work how you'd expect them to.
 Pawns with these traits will despise cisgender or transgender pawns.
   - There's "fog of war!"
 Transphobic pawns don't automatically know who is trans and have to find out through trans pawns voluntarily coming out or through.. accidents.